Why do I keep getting the 'LEADS' message on my pelvic floor exerciser?

 iii) Cross your legs and squeeze to increase pressure on the probe, which should improve the connection.
 If this enables you to use the unit, you should find that in a few weeks of stimulation the contact improves.

 If none of the above solves your issue, then we are sorry to say that the unit will not work for you.

 No sensation and no LEADS alarm

-If you have tried the test above and DO have sensation when the probe is in your hand, then you may have reduced sensitivity due to previously damaged or desensitized pudendal nerves (this can happen in childbirth or some surgical procedures).
+If you have tried the tests above and DO have sensation when the probe is in your hand, then you may have reduced sensitivity due to previously damaged or desensitized pudendal nerves (this can happen in childbirth or some surgical procedures).

-Please contact your GP for advice.
+In this instance, please contact your GP for advice.

 No sensation on one side